-2016 (Columbus): Has made 24 appearances (24 starts) for Crew SC with a 4-9-11 record and five clean sheets while starting every match for the Black & Gold ... started the season opener at Portland (March 6), making six stops ... started the Opening Match at MAPFRE Stadium against the Union (March 12) ... notched his first clean sheet of the campaign as part of a 0-0 draw at Chicago (March 19) ... earned his first win of the season in a start vs. New York City FC (April 16) ... notched his second clean sheet of the season with a two-save effort against Houston (April 23) in what was his 75th career regular-season start for Columbus ... tied his MLS single-match regular-season career best with seven saves at Seattle (April 30) ... established a new personal single-match regular-season record with eight saves the next weekend against Montreal (May 7) ... registered his third shutout of the campaign with two saves at Toronto FC (May 21) ... stopped a penalty kick as part of a 4-3 win over Real Salt Lake (May 28), his third career regular-season penalty save and his first since 2014 ... recorded his fourth shutout of the 2016 regular season against Montreal (June 18) ... notched six saves against Sporting Kansas City (July 3) in a 3-2 loss ... added four more saves against D.C.
-United (July 16), three against Orlando (July 23) and three at Toronto (July 31), reaching 300 for his regular-season career and becoming the third goalkeeper in club history to reach that milestone ... registered five saves as part of his fifth clean sheet of the season in a 2-0 win at New England (August 20) ... did not make an appearance in the 2016 Lamar Hunt U.S. Open Cup.
+2016 (Columbus): Clark made 32 appearances (32 starts) for Crew SC with a 8-12-12 record and eight clean sheets.
+He notched his first clean sheet of the campaign as part of a 0-0 draw at Chicago (March 19).
+He earned his first win of the season in a start vs. New York City FC (April 16).
+Clark notched his second clean sheet of the season with a two-save effort against Houston (April 23) in what was his 75th career regular-season start for Columbus.
+He tied his MLS single-match regular-season career best with seven saves at Seattle (April 30).
+He established a new personal single-match regular-season record with eight saves the next weekend against Montreal (May 7).
+Clark registered his third shutout of the campaign with two saves at Toronto FC (May 21).
+He stopped a penalty kick as part of a 4-3 win over Real Salt Lake (May 28), his third career regular-season penalty save and his first since 2014.
+He recorded his fourth shutout of the 2016 regular season against Montreal (June 18).
+He reached 300 saves for his regular-season career at Toronto (July 13) and became the third goalkeeper in club history to reach that milestone.
+He registered five saves as part of his fifth clean sheet of the season in a 2-0 win at New England (August 20) and recorded his sixth clean sheet of the season and the 20th of his MLS regular-season career with a two-save effort vs. San Jose (August 27).
+He registered his seventh clean sheet of the 2016 season as part of a 2-0 win over New England (September 25).
+He registered his eighth clean sheet of 2016 season in 3-0 win over Chicago (October 1).
+He recorded his 100th regular-season MLS and Crew SC appearance and start (all consecutive) at Chicago (October 13).
+He did not make an appearance in the 2016 Lamar Hunt U.S. Open Cup.

 2015 (Columbus): Clark made 34 appearances (34 starts) in his second season with Crew SC and went 15-11-8 with six clean sheets, playing every minute of every match for the second straight season.
 He started the club’s season opener against Houston (March 7), making two saves.
 He then recorded his first clean sheet of the season in the club’s home opener versus Toronto FC (March 14), making three stops.
 Clark was signed to a new contract by the club on April 2, extending his tenure in Black & Gold.
 The goalkeeper tied his then-career-best with a six save performance at Vancouver (April 8), followed by notching his second clean sheet of the season and the 10th of his career at New England (April 11).
 He registered his second-consecutive and third overall shutout in a 3-0 win over Orlando (April 18).
 He again tied his then-career-best with his second six-stop performance of the season at San Jose (May 16).
 This was followed by setting a new career-high by making seven saves at Orlando (May 30).
 He made his 50th appearance in MLS and for Crew SC, earning his h win of the season vs. New England (June 24).
 He notched his sixth win and his first-ever assist with two saves and a helper on Ethan Finlay’s first-half goal in a 2-1 victory over the Red Bulls (July 4).
 Clark earned his 23rd career win at Colorado (August 8), surpassing Brad Friedel for fifth all-time in club history.
 He broke the 100-save barrier at New York (October 3), becoming the third club goalkeeper to ever notch consecutive triple-digit save seasons.
 In the Audi 2015 MLS Cup Playoffs, Clark started all five matches for Crew SC, notching a playoff clean sheet in the First Leg of the Eastern Conference Championship against the New York Red Bulls (November 22).
 Clark did not make an appearance in the 2015 Lamar Hunt U.S. Open Cup.